Elizabethtown College: Presidents

-Service to Others

-Elizabethtown's motto is "Educate for Service."
-Over 600 students, alumni, faculty and administrators participate annually in the Into the Streets service program every October in the Elizabethtown community.

 Academics

-The College maintains 19 academic departments, offering 53 majors and 90+ minors and concentrations, with a core curriculum emphasizing the arts, humanities and sciences.
+The college maintains 19 academic departments, offering 53 majors and 90+ minors and concentrations.

 Continuing education

-Over 50 years, the college's adult program evolved into what is known today as the School of Continuing and Professional Studies (SCPS).
-The school offers accelerated, undergraduate degree programs.
-Graduate programs include Master of Business Administration, Curriculum and Instruction, and Master of Music Education.
+Over 50 years, the college's adult program evolved into what is known today as the School of Graduate and Professional Studies (SGPS).
+The school offers graduate degree programs, including Master of Business Administration, Curriculum and Instruction, and Master of Music Education.

 Honors program

 Established in 1999, the Elizabethtown College Honors Program is a member of the National Collegiate Honors Council.
-The Honors Program was founded with an endowment gift from The Hershey Company and is supported in part through this endowment.
+The Honors Program was founded with an endowment gift from The Hershey Company.

-The program has continued to grow and maintains an enrollment of approximately 10 percent of the student body.

-In the spring of 2005, the Hershey Foods Company changed its name and subsequently, the program was renamed to the Elizabethtown College Honors Program, sponsored by The Hershey Company.

 Student life

-The Office of Student Activities (OSA) serves as a co-curricular educator and facilitator in creating environments that call for participation and involvement in the campus community.
-Through the programming of student traditions, such as T.G.I.S. and Student Involvement Fairs, students are engaged in social experiences.
+The Office of Student Activities (OSA) serves as a co-curricular educator and facilitator in creating a social environment, such as through its T.G.I.S. and Student Involvement Fairs.

 Elizabethtown offers student-run media that include a newspaper—The Etownian; a literary magazine—Fine Print; a television station—ECTV-40; a radio station—WWEC 88.3 FM; and a yearbook—the Conestogan.
-As a student newspaper for small schools, the Etownian was ranked First Place with Special Merit recognition from the American Scholastic Press Association in 2010.

-Elizabethtown is affiliated with the Brethren Colleges Abroad (BCA) program which allows students to study abroad for an academic semester.
-In addition to BCA, the college offers multiple internship and study abroad opportunities through other affiliates.
+Elizabethtown is affiliated with the Brethren Colleges Abroad (BCA) program, which allows students to study abroad.

 Athletics

-Elizabethtown College is a member of NCAA Division III, and the Landmark Conference.
+Elizabethtown College is a member of NCAA Division III in the Landmark Conference.
 Although Elizabethtown College was founded in 1899, it was not until 1928 that the first officially sanctioned intercollegiate athletic contest was held.
-In April 2013, the College accepted the invitation to join the Landmark Conference effective July 1, 2014.
+In April 2013, the college accepted the invitation to join the Landmark Conference, effective July 1, 2014.